 For starters, I’ve become convinced that much of our ideas concerning hell are centered in post-biblical, medieval theology, rather than the actual scriptural narrative of the Hebrew-Jewish people.

-I’d be so bold as to say our idea of hell itself is unbiblical.
+I’d be so bold as to say our typical pop-idea of hell itself is unbiblical.
 This is because “hell” is another whole concept quite different from the actual terms used in Scripture.

 So perhaps we need to take a step back and talk about the biblical terminology.

-In the Old Testament, the Hebrew word regularly used for the place of the dead (that is, all dead, not just the unrighteous) is sheol.
+In the Old Testament, the Hebrew word regularly used for the place of the dead (that is, the place for all dead, not just the unrighteous) is sheol.
 In our translations, we might read “realm of the dead” or “the grave.”
 And that’s just what sheol is.
 Nothing more, nothing less.
-Therefore, we need to remember this place is neither one of bliss or punishment.
-Rather it’s simply the place where humanity – both God’s people and the nations – awaited the final judgment.
+This place is neither one of bliss or punishment, rather it’s simply the place where humanity – both God’s people and the nations – awaited the final judgment.

-For example, it was Samuel who was “brought up” from the place of the dead, the grave, that being sheol (see 1 Sam 28:11-12).
+For example, it was Samuel who was “brought up” from the place of the dead, the grave, sheol (see 1 Sam 28:11-12).
 The psalmists also spoke of this place a number of times.
-For example, we read these words in Ps 16, a messianic psalm at that:
+For example, we read these words in Ps 16, a messianic psalm:

 Therefore my heart is glad and my tongue rejoices;